The MetrOasis was voted

 The next key to success is to always strive for quality.
 The beauty business is shaped like a pyramid with the high earners on the top and the chop shops and budget spas at the bottom and there are a lot of them.
 Because of this clients can spend a lot of time finding a good hairdresser or esthetician.
 It amazes me that people with this understanding sometimes settle for a factory beauty school or a budget beauty school thinking somehow that they will learn top-end skills at a lower-end beauty school.
 I've never understood it, I've just seen it a lot.
 It just doesn't happen though.
 This is especially true in Alaska because you can't simply jump into your car and drive to a convenient location and get some advanced training.
 Every place is just too far away.
 So, your very first training experience is critical.

 Finally, there is the consideration of your instructors.
 Only the best-trained instructors can provide you with the best training.
 Find out what the training level is of your instructors, not the time in the industry but the actual training level and the career level that your instructors have reached.
 Then check out how diverse your instructor's training is.
 I see ads that say things like "over a century of experience" but they're talking about a bunch of employees who have been working 6 or 7 years but there are a lot of them.
 Who cares?
-I've seen ads that say things like "We've got two hundred years of combined experience", but when you actually find out what this means they'll explain that they went to beauty school and then got their instructors license and that's it.
+I've seen ads that say things like "We've got two hundred years of combined experience", but when you actually find out what this means they'll explain that they went to beauty school and then got their instructor's license and that's it.
 Local, local, local.
 They've had very little or no advanced training at all.
 There are also schools that claim that they have really good student/instructor ratios and they provide the instructor/square foot ratio instead.
-One place even lists "instructors" in their list of instructor but they're either not working at that location at all.
+One place even lists "instructors" in their list of instructors but they're either not working at that location or even working at all.
 Your training will only be as good as your instructor's training and your instructors experience not how long they've been working in the same place, doing the same things,

 If you have the best attitude, the best training and you're willing to work hard and smart, there is almost nothing that you can't do.